mlabuda2/nf-tower-docs/docs/datasets/overview.md

 ## Dataset versions

-The **Datasets** functionality can accommodate multiple versions of a dataset.
-To add a new version for a dataset, please follow these steps
+The **Datasets** feature can accommodate multiple versions of a dataset.
+To add a new version for a dataset, follow these steps:

-1. Click on the _Edit_ option for the intended dataset.
+1. Select **Edit** next to the dataset you wish to update.

-2. In the Edit dialog, click on the _Add a new version_ button.
+2. In the Edit dialog, select **Add a new version**.

-3. Upload the newer version of the dataset and click on _Update_.
+3. Upload the newer version of the dataset and select **Update**.

 !!! warning
-    All subsequent versions of a dataset must be in the same data format as the initial version of the dataset.
+    All subsequent versions of a dataset must be in the same data format as the initial version.

 ## Using a Dataset

-To use a dataset with the saved pipelines in your workspace, please follow these steps
+To use a dataset with the saved pipelines in your workspace, follow these steps:

-1. Open any pipeline from the [Launchpad](/launch/launchpad) containing a [pipeline-schema](/pipeline-schema/overview).
+1. Open any pipeline that contains a [pipeline-schema](/pipeline-schema/overview) from the [Launchpad](/launch/launchpad).

-2. Click on the input field for the pipeline, removing any default value.
+2. Select the input field for the pipeline, removing any default value.

-3. Pick the right dataset for your pipeline
+3. Pick the desired dataset for your pipeline.

 ![](_images/datasets_dropdown.png)

 !!! warning
-    The Datasets shown in the dropdown menu depends upon the validation specified in your [pipeline-schema](/pipeline-schema/overview).
-Hence, if the schema specifies only `CSV` format, no `TSV` dataset would appear in the dropdown.
+    The datasets shown in the dropdown menu depend upon the validation in your [pipeline-schema](/pipeline-schema/overview).
+If the schema specifies only `CSV` format, no `TSV` dataset would appear in the dropdown.